LL.M. in Taxation Online Program FAQs

-Online students enroll in the same courses as on-campus students, take the same final exams, and receive the same degree or certificate as on-campus students (with no distinction on the student’s diploma that the degree was completed online).
+Online students enroll in the same courses as on-campus students, take the same final exams, and receive the same degree or certificate as on-campus students, with no distinction on the student’s diploma that the degree or certificate was completed online.

-For details on how online classes are delivered, please see the FAQs below.
+For details on how the LL.M. in Taxation online program is delivered, please see the frequently asked questions (FAQs) below.

-The online program is generally a part-time program designed for working professionals who want access to the Georgetown education, but cannot relocate to Washington, DC, or whose work commitments preclude them from taking classes in person.
-Work experience, therefore, is an important factor considered in admission to the online Taxation LL.M. program.
+Students should keep in mind that the LL.M. in Taxation online program is intended for working professionals outside of the Washington, D.C. area who cannot come to campus to attend classes in-person.
+The online program is not intended to be completed on a full-time basis.
+Work experience, therefore, is an important factor considered in admission to the online program.
 Students who have recently graduated from law school, have little or no full-time legal work experience, or who intend to complete their degree on a full-time basis are strongly encouraged to apply to the on-campus program.

 International students in F-1 or J-1 status are not able to enroll in our part-time or online programs.
 Please email an International Student Advisor at lawcentervisa@georgetown.edu if you have any questions.

-Admission to Georgetown’s online Taxation LL.M. degree is highly selective, and is based on the same admissions standards as our on-campus program.
+Admission to Georgetown Law’s LL.M. in Taxation online program is highly selective, and is based on the same admissions standards as our on-campus program.
 Applicants must hold a first degree in law (J.D. or equivalent) from an ABA-approved law school, or a bachelor’s degree in law from an approved non-U.S. law school.
 For more information on admission to the Taxation LL.M. program, please visit the Office of Graduate Admissions website.

 All prospective students must have taken a basic federal income tax course during their J.D. program, or complete Georgetown Law’s online course, Foundations of Federal Income Tax, prior to matriculation.
-The vast majority of applicants to the online Taxation LL.M. program have several years of post-graduate legal work experience.
+The vast majority of applicants to the LL.M. in Taxation online program have several years of post-graduate legal work experience.

-There is no standalone admission into Georgetown’s online certificate programs.
-Once admitted into the online Taxation LL.M. degree, an online certificate can be pursued alongside the degree.
+There is no standalone admission into Georgetown’s online Certificates of Specialization programs.
+Once admitted into the LL.M. in Taxation online program, an online Certificate of Specialization can be pursued alongside the degree.

 Although the final assessment varies depending on the course, most online students will complete a take-home examination at the end of the semester.
-These exams are administered online by the Registrar’s Office and may be time limited (e.g., students may have a window of 3-4 hours during the exam period to complete a take-home exam).
+These exams are administered online by the Office of the Registrar and may be time limited (e.g., students may have a window of 3-4 hours during the exam period to complete a take-home exam).

 Yes.